steindorfftk/AlphaMissenseExtractor/READ_ME.md

-#Main
-Program intended to facilitate the extraction of pathogenicity data for missense mutations and aminoacid substitutions from AlphaMissense database.

-#Setup
-Run setup.py script with sudo.
+1 - Run setup.py script

-#Usage
+- Must use sudo.
+- It will download and unzip AlphaMissense data for all genes.

-Run main.py script
+2 - Run main.py script
+- Choose a human genome assembly.
+- Input one or more genes.
+- It will copy and save the pathogenicity predictions for each gene in separete output file.